elixir-europe/rdmkit/pages/tool_assembly/covid19_data_portal.md

 ## What are the components for the COVID-19 Data Portal?

-The following reusable components will be of value to data stewards:
+The COVID-19 Data Portal contains reusable components that will be of value to data stewards, including:
 - [discovery API](https://www.covid19dataportal.org/api-documentation) with documented COVID-19 index points across data and literature resources covered by the COVID-19 Data Portal;
 - [options for membership](https://www.covid19dataportal.org/partners) of the network of national COVID-19 Data Portals, currently comprising some 8 partners;
 - open source web application to [establish a national COVID-19 Data Portal](https://github.com/ScilifelabDataCentre/covid-portal), courtesy of ELIXIR Sweden.